 You can fly from Moscow to Beijing in 7,5 hours but the train will take more than 7 days!
 This will kick jet lag right in the butt!

 16. What will you eat on the Trans Mongolian Railway?

 Whatever you’ll bring to start with!
 I took a whole batch of instant noodles and instant soup, snacks and crackers with me.
 I had dinner at the dining carriage a couple of times.
 They serve mash potatoes, meat and vegetables.
 They also had borsch and vodka of course!
 The ladies in my coupe brought a whole spread of home cooked meals, which they shared with me on our first night on the train.

-17. Is it safe to travel on the Trans Mongolian Railway as a female traveller?
+17. Is it safe to travel on the Trans Mongolian Railway as a female traveler?

-Read more: Solo but not single female traveller
+Read more: Solo but not single female traveler

 18. Can you buy anything on the train?

 Yes you can.
 Always take some local currency with you.
 You cannot pay by debit or credit card, but Rubles, Tigrit and Yen are always accepted.
 You can buy food and drinks in the restaurant wagon and there are always local people popping up to sell their goods at every stop.
 Products can become scarcer when the train is longer into its journey, so make sure to stock up on instant noodles, soups and snacks.